 In this article we addressed the resolution of space sharing conflicts between queues of vehicles, or more generally between mobile agents (e.g., robots).
-For this, we explored agent behaviors based on reactive coordination.
-We first proposed an approach using only local perceptions (alternating), and then one integrating simple communications between vehicles at the top of the queues.
+For this, we explored multiagent approaches based on reactive coordination behaviors.
+We first proposed an approach using only local perceptions (alternating), and then one integrating communications between vehicles at the top of the queues.
 The experimental study has shown the ability to regulate conflicts (congestions) of these behaviors, generated in different traffic scenarios.
 Congestion phenomena, which are undesirable emergent phenomena, are treated here locally, thus independently of any external planning system, and in real time.
 The introduction of simple communications of delays significantly improves on the Alternating strategy commonly used by drivers.

 We plan to continue this study by generalizing the approaches to any number of queues, but also by proposing to take into account delays of more vehicles present in the queues to further improve traffic management (searching how many vehicles to consider so as to best trade off between complexity and quality).
-Another perspective is to evaluate the robustness of our strategies, for example in case of communications failures.